 Promoting the Right to Live in a Healthy City

-As Canada Research Chair in Environmental Health Equity, Masuda works closely with marginalized populations in inner cities, documenting their efforts to create healthier neighbourhoods for themselves and their families.
+As Canada Research Chair in Environmental Health Equity, Masuda works closely with communities in Canada’s inner cities, documenting their efforts to create healthier neighbourhoods for themselves and their families.

-Masuda believes it is possible to build healthier communities for all Canadians by distributing social, economic, and health resources more equitably.
-He hopes his research will help Canadians find ways to create healthy neighbourhoods that are built on our collective right to live healthy lives, not on the basis of our ability to pay.
+Masuda believes it is possible to build healthier communities through more creative, citizen-led, rights-based policies and practices that can lead to reinvesting our social, economic and health resources more equitably.
+He hopes his research will help Canadians find ways to create neighbourhoods built on our collective right to live healthy lives in a sustainable world.